VirginiaDooley/reading_list/README.md

 Navigate to the repo on your machine, and install the dependencies from package.json | cd reading_list => npm install => node server.js

-This application was created with Node.js, Express, React and the Spotify API
+This application was created with Node.js and the Spotify API